-To overcome the obstacles, we design a staggered lattice to immerse the samples alternately into superfluid reservoirs for sufficient thermalization.
-Meanwhile, employing a sub-lattice addressing technique, we remove all the high-entropy reservoirs in parallel and achieve the long-sought low-entropy regime.
-The cooling concept is sketched in Fig. \ref{Fig:f1}a, where the superfluid that holds a remarkably large density of states serves as a reservoir for storing the entropy of the joint system.
-In our two-dimensional (2D) bosonic system with a bichromatic superlattice along the $x$ direction (Fig. \ref{Fig:f1}b), the competition between the kinetic energy $J$ and interaction energy $U$ leads to the formation of superfluid and Mott insulator phases.
+Here we design a staggered lattice to immerse the samples alternately into superfluid reservoirs for sufficient thermalization.
+Meanwhile, employing a sub-lattice addressing technique, all the high-entropy reservoirs are removed and the low-entropy regime is achieved.
+The cooling concept is sketched in Fig. \ref{Fig:f1}A, where the superfluid that holds large density of states serves as a reservoir for storing the entropy of the joint system.
+In our 2D bosonic system with a bichromatic superlattice along the $x$ direction, the competition between the kinetic energy $J$ and interaction energy $U$ leads to the formation of superfluid and Mott insulator phases.
 An alternating appearance of the insulator and superfluid is realized by adjusting the local chemical potentials.
-Based on the local transport dynamics of the atoms, we develop a thermometry method to characterize the cooling performance.
-The onset of superfluid phase in the reservoirs, which has large thermal conductivity and specific heat, leads to fast thermalization and significant temperature reduction, outperforming the cooling power of the normal fluid.
-After isolating and removing the particles in the reservoirs, the atoms of the samples (see Fig. \ref{Fig:f1}b) are redistributed within the superlattice to achieve a unity-filling state with over $10^4$ sites, which can be used for the generation of multi-particle quantum entanglement \cite{Ladd:2010,Raussendorf:2001,Dai:2016}.
-Taking advantage of the ultralow entropy, an alternative protocol for preparing quantum phases, such as the magnetically ordered states, is via adiabatic transformation \cite{Soerensen:2010,Lubasch:2011}.
-Here we optimize the adiabatic route to transfer the artificial product state into a coherent superfluid phase.
+Based on the local density variations, we develop a thermometry method to characterize the cooling performance.
+After isolating and removing the particles in the reservoirs, the atoms of the samples (Fig. \ref{Fig:f1}B) are redistributed within the superlattice to achieve a unity-filling state with over $10^4$ sites.

+The defect-free platform after cooling is a great starting point for quantum information processing.
+Owing to the parallel controllability of atoms in optical lattices, multipartite entanglement can be created by coupling the atomic qubits with nearest-neighbor interactions \cite{Jaksch:1999,Duan:2003}.
+Although the single- and two-qubit control \cite{Weitenberg:2011,Wang:2016,Anderlini:2007,Trotzky:2008,Dai:2016} have been demonstrated in this system, the current challenge towards large-scale entanglement is to develop a high-fidelity entangling gate \cite{Ladd:2010,Raussendorf:2001}.
+Here we enhance the superexchange interaction by engineering the Hamiltonian in a three-level scheme (Fig. \ref{Fig:f1}C).
+The dynamical evolution is driven by the coherent competition of superexchange and atom tunnelling.
+Compared with the earlier experiment \cite{Dai:2016}, we dramatically reduce the gate operation time and thereby significantly improve the operation fidelity, exceeding the threshold of some fault-tolerant models for quantum computing \cite{Fowler:2012,Knill:2005,Raussendorf:2007}.

 The experiment starts with a $^{87}$Rb Bose-Einstein condensate of $\sim$8.6$\times 10^4$ atoms confined in a single well of a pancake-shaped standing wave \cite{Dai:2016}.
 To implement the cooling procedure, we ramp up the lattices to create a phase separation between the subsystems.
 The 2D cloud is adiabatically loaded into a square lattice in the $x$-$y$ plane with a period of $\lambda_s/2$, here $\lambda_s = $ 767 nm denotes the wavelength of the ``short'' lattices.
 Another ``long'' lattice with wavelength $\lambda_l=2\lambda_s$ is employed to construct the superlattice that separates the quantum gas into odd and even subsystems.
 Their lattice depths are ramped exponentially in 60 ms with a time constant of 20 ms up to $V_s = 26.1(2) E_r$ and $V_l = 10.0 (1)\ E_r$, where $E_r = h^2/(2 m \lambda_s^2)$ is the recoil energy with $h$ the Planck constant and $m$ the atomic mass.
 Meanwhile, the transverse trap is adjusted to set the atomic densities to $\bar{n} \simeq 1.75$ in the central area.
 The energy offset $\Delta$ is controlled by shifting the relative phase of the superlattice lasers \cite{Dai:2016}.
 As the tunneling strength decreases across the critical value, gapped Mott insulators with $\bar{n} =2$ start to emerge from the contacting superfluid states with $\bar{n} \simeq 1.5$.